WartyMN/68k-mac-cursor-keys-on-opt/README.md

 ## How to uninstall it
 1. Open your System Folder
-2. Drag the "Option Cursors" system extension file out of the System Folder
+2. Drag the "Opt Cursors" or "Opt Cursors IJKL" system extension file out of the System Folder
 3. Restart your mac

 ## Does it have a Control Panel?